bixingxie/csv-to-protobuf/README.md

 # csv-to-protobuf
-Serializes CSV format LiDAR data into Google Protocol Buffer
+Serializes .txt format LiDAR data into Google Protocol Buffer

 ## Input
-An entire flightline of LiDAR data in CSV format.
+An entire flightline of LiDAR data in .txt format.
 Each line: x y z i t e a